 1. Apple iPhone 6S

 By now we all know that Apple will unveil their new iPhone on September 9.
-The rumors seem to suggest that just like last year, we will get two new flagships: the iPhone 6S and the iphone 6S Plus.
-Both will retain their respective 4.7-inch and 5.5-inch screens, and will be powered by Apple’s A9 SoC (System on Chip) technology.
-Both are likely to only have 1GB of RAM and no upgraded battery, because the iOS 9 software made improvements to both the memory and the battery life.
+The rumors seem to suggest that just like last year, we will get two new flagships: the iPhone 6S and the iPhone 6S Plus.
+Both will retain their 4.7-inch and 5.5-inch screens and will be powered by Apple’s A9 SoC (System on Chip) technology.
+Both are likely to only have 1GB of RAM and no upgraded battery because the iOS 9 software made improvements to both the memory and the battery life.
 It will probably have Force Touch, similar to that on the Apple Watch, and a new camera with two lenses so to ensure “DSLR-like” photo quality.

 2. Sony Xperia Z5

 It’s been rumored for quite a while, but it looks like we will finally see Sony’s real flagship for 2015 at Berlin’s IFA on September 2.
 After the debacle of the Z4, expectations aren’t so high.
-Apparently there will be three variants, but the main attraction with be the Xperia Z5 Premium with it’s 5.5-inch (phablets are in, people) 4K screen (so yes, 3840 x 2160, wowwwwwweeee).
-With an absolutely glorious pixel density of 808 pixels per inch, Sony is prepared to rock the stage.
-Rumor also has it that it’s the first time in two years that the Xperia camera will upgraded, to 23 megapixels.
+Apparently, there will be three variants, but the main attraction being the Xperia Z5 Premium with it’s 5.5-inch (phablets are in, people) 4K screen (so yes, 3840 x 2160).
+With an absolutely great pixel density of 808 pixels per inch, Sony is prepared to rock the stage.
+Rumor also has it that it’s the first time in two years that the Xperia camera will upgrade, to 23 megapixels.

 3. Huawei Ascend Mate 7S

-Although it’s not confirmed, there has been numerous leaks, including AnTuTu benchmarks.
+Although it’s not confirmed, there have been numerous leaks, including AnTuTu benchmarks.
 Huawei’s phablet will have a 5.7-inch screen, with 1920 x 1080 resolution.
-Apparently there will be Huawei’s own octa-core HiSilicone Kiri chipset, that has been clocked at 2.1Ghz, alongside 3GB of RAM and 32GB of internal storage.
-The rumors differ on the camera, though, with some saying a 20 megapixel rear snapper, whereas others say only 13 megapixels.
+Apparently, there will be Huawei’s own octa-core HiSilicone Kiri chipset, that has been clocked at 2.1Ghz, alongside 3GB of RAM and 32GB of internal storage.
+The rumors differ on the camera, though, with some saying a 20-megapixel rear snapper, whereas others say only 13 megapixels.
 They all seem to agree that the selfie camera will be 8 megapixels, though.
 Look for it at Berlin’s IFA on September 2.

 4. Asus Zenfone Zoom and Zenfone Max